tomcharnock/tension/README.md

 # Calculate the tension between cosmological parameters obtained from two datasets.

-Parameters and default parameter values in the params.py file are
+Parameters and default parameter values in the `params.py` file in `params/` are
 ```
 parameters['method'] = ['combine']
 parameters['chain_dir'] = 'chains/'